× Home

 Leonard Cohen

-The Late Baroque is my favourite period: it’s all good music with a method that helps make sense of life.
-As I am getting older, classical music - and Paganini in particular - seem to catch my attention.
-I can never get enough of his guitar sonatas and ghiribizzi, which are superb study compositions all worthy of being recollected as classic exemplars of genial craftsmanship.
-Probably my favourite composer of all times.
-I am therefore hereby arguing that any of the themes of Paganini, such as the Violin concerto No 1 for one, should replace the Italian national anthem “Inno di Mameli”, which is rubbish.
+I find the Late Baroque period the most captivating.
+It's music that possesses a structured beauty that offers a sense of order and a meaning in life.
+As I mature, I find myself increasingly drawn to the works of Paganini.
+I can never get enough of his guitar sonatas and ghiribizzi (or whims), which are superb study compositions full of energy and all worthy of being recollected as exemplars of genial craftsmanship.
+Niccoló is probably my favourite composer of all times.
+Therefore, the undersigned hereby argues that any of his themes, such as the Violin concerto No 1, should replace the Italian national anthem “Inno di Mameli”, which is rubbish.
 Don’t forget!
-Paganini was not only a fine guitarist and violinist, he was also known as a gambler and womaniser, an historical acknowledgement that endears him to us all.
-Caprice 24 on the violin is something that sends a 220 V electric shock up my rectum, and directly into the synapses of my brain neurons.
-And for such emotion to be fully experienced, I can only recommend the endeavours and the interpretations of a Lady of sexy unassuming looks and upright discipline, as Hilary Hahn.
+Niccoló was not only a fine guitarist and violinist.
+(The guitar was his favourite instrument.
+If I remember well, he kept one even when indebted he had to sell his entire collection of other instruments).
+He was also a gambler and a womaniser, an historical acknowledgement that endears him to us all.
+Caprice 24 is something that sends a 220 V electric shock up the rectum, and then directly into the brain neurons.
+And for such emotion to be fully experienced, I can only recommend the endeavours and interpretations of a lady of sexy, unassuming looks and upright discipline: Hilary Hahn.

 Fernando Sor

-Because of late in my spare time I began to very much enjoy the classical guitar, Fernando Sor is one composer that might provide good background music at my dinner parties.
-As far as I am able to appreciate, his guitar is far more melodic and slower than Paganini’s, who is my favourite.
-But I guess that his arpeggiation of chords can still be a point of reference for modern musicians and others who seek inspiration from the past.
+Because in my spare time I began to very much enjoy listening to classical guitars, Fernando Sor is one composer that might bestow good background music at dinner parties.
+As far as I am able to appreciate, his guitar is far more melodic and slower than Paganini’s, who is the best.
+But Fernando's arpeggiation of chords can still be a point of reference for modern musicians and others who seek inspiration from the past.

 Pink Floyd

-Vivaldi was also known as the Red Priest, not because he was a commie, but simply because he was a ginger-haired fella.
-And possibly a wanking priest too.
-Played at my funeral I want Vanessa May’s techno interpretation of the Summer Storm, and not one of the Leonard Cohen’s dirges.
-If that won’t make me come back from the dead, chances will be that no other piece of music could do.
+Antonio the Venetian was known as the Red Priest, not because he was a commie, but simply because he was a ginger-haired fella.
+And possibly a wanking pussy too.
+Played at my funeral, I want Vanessa May’s techno interpretation of the Summer Storm, and not one of the Leonard Cohen’s dirges.
+If that won’t make me come back, no other piece of music will.

 menu